 Feeling trapped in a vicious cycle of worrying can make people feel emotionally stressed and physically drained, leading to disruptive conditions like sleep problems, inability to carry out daily routines, depression, and eventually, even feelings of withdrawing from life.

-If chronic worrying is a problem for you, here are three things you can do to cope outside of your therapist’s office:
+If chronic worrying is a problem for you, here are three things you can do to help calm your worried mind and ease anxiety.:

 Building on the previous point, learn mindfulness meditation and practice it daily.
 It will allow you to develop a different relationship with your thoughts and worries.
 Rather than reacting to worries as if they are a reality, observe and be aware of them without letting the emotional content suck you in.